PRME Regional North America Meeting to focus on integration of Sustainable Development Goals

 Learn how your institution or organization can effectively integrate the 17 Sustainable Development Goals within educational programming, research and strategic partnerships.

-Abstracts and boardwalk papers are now being accepted and registration is open.
+Registration is now open with rates for University of Guelph faculty, staff and students.
 Visit the PRME Regional North America Meeting web page for full details.